ACONCAGUA CME 2021

 Climbing one of the 7 summits while attending this CME conference makes Aconcagua an unforgettable experience.

 FLIGHT TO MENDOZA.
-You should arrange your flight in order to arrive in Santiago (Chile) in the morning and connect to Mendoza the same day.
-It is much easier to fly through Santiago then Buenos Aires, but BA is still a viable option.
+You should arrange your flight in order to arrive in Santiago (Chile) or Buenos Aires in the morning and connect to Mendoza the same day.

 MENDOZA (2,428 ft).
 We’ll be waiting for you at the airport and then we’ll drive to the Hotel.
 After an introductory meeting the guides will check all of your gear and we’ll be ready for a welcome dinner in one of the best restaurants in town.
 D.